-In this weekend restorative yoga training created from the Tantric Hatha Yoga Teachings of Herbert Benson and Jon Kabat Zinn, participants will gain practical, hands-on experience and skills to work with a wide range of populations.
-The program will include posture practice, pranayama, meditation, mantra, mudra, visualization, and use of props to create a safe, comfortable, healing environment.
-Participants will leave the training confident in their ability to understand the philosophy and science behind restorative yoga as well as lead their students through a complete restorative yoga practice.
+In this training module, students gain practical, hands-on experience and skills to work with a wide range of populations.
+The program includes posture practice, pranayama, meditation, mantra, mudra, visualization, and the use of props to create a safe, comfortable, healing environment.

 November 30, 2018 to December 2, 2018 - Asanas for Workout 1 with Krissy Dopson - The workout yoga class, as practiced in the Pranakriya tradition, is an advanced class for experienced students who have the awareness to protect themselves if injured.
 It is an energetic class designes to build energy from one posture to the next, while increasing the body's capacity to hold energy and the mind's capacity to witness.
 The teacher is mostly in the role of a coach.
 We focused on eleven postures: Balancing Half Moon, Bent-Leg Tree, Crow, Eagle, Headstand, Lateral Inclined Plane, Skygazer, Straight-Legged Runner's Stretch, Toe Stand, and Upward-Facing Dog.
 Krissy asked me to demonstrate Bent-Leg Tree, since I had experience with Short Man pose.